IBM/zowe-cli-cics-deploy-plugin/README.md

 It's currently a work in progress at a fairly early stage.
 If you'd like to try it out, at the moment you'll need to build the plugin from source as described [here](docs/tutorials/Setup.md).

 ## Contributing
-Contributions are welcom, see our [contribution guidelines](CONTRIBUTING.md).
+Contributions are welcome, see our [contribution guidelines](CONTRIBUTING.md).
 ##